matthiasnoback/fortran-workshop/README.md

 See the [README for Visual Studio Code with FPM](docs/README-VS-Code-FPM.md).

-## Memory profiling with Valgrind running in Docker
+## Profiling with Valgrind and perf running in Docker

 You'll find a number of useful scripts in the `bin` folder.
 They are all based on the IFX compiler and FPM.
 Everything you need for this is provided in a Docker container, which you have to build once.